Kristina01111000/Drws_site/README.md

 See if i can change the color on the quiz matrix questions so it's easier for people taking the quiz Make a quiz for lesson 9: what should you expect from your 4 element yoga, what body parts are affected by the elements, not about specific moves
-Make a copy of the patreon picture + blurb and add it to the lessons on GH -> for lessons 6 -> 9 write a blurb for lesson 6
-See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site -> significantly
+Make a copy of the patreon picture + blurb and add it to the lessons on GH -> for lessons 6 -> 9 write a blurb for lesson 6 -> this lesson will teach you about the metaphysics of the four elements See if PMP can show the start date of the users if they aren’t paying make chats for all of the quizzes 6 - 9 he needs to update the peepso subscription soon, its slowing down the site -> significantly